-- 2.12.
+2.10.
 In general terms Webbpaton supports the need for Part 2 to make additional housing allocations to meet Oxford's unmet need.
-However it objects to the approach of the Plan in amalgamating the 1,000 dwellings reserved in Part 1 for Part 2 allocations into the Oxford unmet need figure.
-The concern here is that this draws no distinction between what is required to address the Council's remaining requirement (as per Part 1) and what is required to specifically address the unmet need of Oxford (the 2,200). - 2.13.
+However it objects to the approach of the

+- 2.11.
 Whilst Webbpaton supports the need for Part 2 to make additional housing allocations, it is a criticism of Part 2 of the Local Plan that it effectively focuses new development on only a handful of locations within the Abingdon-on-Thames and Oxford Fringe Sub-Area and the South East Vale Sub-Area.
 This is clearly contrary to the "key strand" set out in Figure 4.1 of Part 1 in providing housing in rural areas and is compounded by the fact that Part 2 fails to allocate any further housing within the Western Vale Sub-Area.
 This undermines the ability of smaller settlements to accommodate modest levels of growth to support the vitality of settlements in accordance with paragraph 55 of the Framework.
-Furthermore, it should also be noted that paragraph 55 of the Framework recognises that where there are groups of smaller settlements, development in one village may support services in a village nearby. - 2.14.
+Furthermore, it should also be noted that paragraph 55 of the Framework recognises that where there are groups of smaller settlements, development in one village may support services in a village nearby. - 2.12.
 With regards to the Councils need to maintain a 5-year housing land supply, it is noted from the Council's annual 5-year housing land supply statement (paragraph 4.5) that all allocations from Part 2 are discounted because they are yet to demonstrate that they are deliverable.
 By the same token, it is noted that there are a number of Part 2 allocations assumed to commence delivery within 5 years.
 Webbpaton questions the apparent conflict between the two approaches.